astorm/pestle/docs/magento2-mvc.md

 After running the above command, you can copy and paste the `addColumn` method call into your schema upgrade file.

-When call with a `php_file` argument set to `skip`, the `magento2:generate:schema-add-column` command will output the new column definition.  **However**, if this argument points to PHP file with a schema upgrade class, pestle will attempt to insert the `addColumn` command automatically into the first `newTable` call that includes your `table_name` argument.
+When invoke the command with the `php_file` argument set to `skip`, the `magento2:generate:schema-add-column` command will output the new column definition.  **However**, if this argument points to PHP file with a schema upgrade class-or-script, pestle will attempt to insert the `addColumn` command automatically into the first `newTable` call that includes your `table_name` argument.

     $ pestle.phar magento2:generate:schema-add-column \
         app/code/Pulsestorm/Pestle/Setup/UpgradeSchema.php \